Mustangs "4" Us

 Most "Standard" sized donkeys are descended from wild burros.

-BLM Burros can be trained to ride, drive, pack, and to guard livestock.
+BLM Burros can be trained to ride, drive, pack, and guard livestock. (caveat: Donkeys protect what they love.
+If they haven't bonded with it, they won't protect it.
+When Mrs. Bobcat comes around our chickens, for instance, the donkeys could care less.)
 They also make lovable pets.